-Sites are required to nominate a treating clinician and a separate assessing clinician for OCTOPUS, with appropriate arrangements for cover in case of staff absence.
+Sites are required to nominate a treating clinician and a separate assessor for OCTOPUS, with appropriate arrangements for cover in case of staff absence.
 Treating clinicians are responsible for assessing patient eligibility, obtaining informed consent, prescription and titration of trial treatment, reviewing participant progress, conducting the relapse assessment and monitoring and recording AEs and concomitant medications.
-The assessing clinicians and other team members, where applicable, are responsible for all clinical and patient reported outcomes, excluding the relapse assessment.